Sam-R/laravel-docker-dev/readme.md

 cd laravel-docker-dev
 ```

-setup a new Laravel codebase in the src folder
+setup a new Symfony codebase in the src folder

 ```
-sudo docker run --rm --user $(id -u):$(id -g) -v $(pwd):/app composer create-project --prefer-dist laravel/laravel src
+sudo docker run --rm --user $(id -u):$(id -g) -v $(pwd):/app composer create-project symfony/website-skeleton src
 ```

-Make sure to setup and environment variables in the Laravel `src/.env`
+Make sure to setup and environment variables in the `src/.env`

 Bring up the docker-compose environment (building the PHP containers)